 1. Assess Your Needs

 Before you can begin work on the training plan, you must determine training needs.
 Are you currently converting to a new software program?
 Looking to support ongoing users?
-Preparing for your next campaign?
+Preparing for your annual giving campaign?
 This is a good time to take a look at your overall needs and talk to not only leadership but also your users.
 Find out just what they need to position themselves for success.
 Conduct interviews, focus groups, and/or online surveys to determine the requirements for your audience.
 Remember to ask if you are helping your staff achieve their goals early and often throughout training implementation.

 2. Develop Your Training Goals and Curriculum